ruslanmv/ruslanmv.github.io/_posts/2020-07-28-Azure-Data-Science-Practice-Questions.md

      Note: Mean Absolute Error, Root Mean Absolute Error, Relative Absolute Error are OK for the linear regression model.

 212. ### The training set is imbalanced between two classes.
 You need to resolve the data imbalance.
      What are three possible ways to achieve this goal?
-Each correct answer presents a complete solution Penalize the classification
+     Penalize the classification

      Resample the dataset using undersampling or oversampling